tom-seddon/b2/doc/Debug-version.md

 **The HTTP API is a work in progress, and may change.**

+## Using the HTTP API with `curl`

+`curl` is the intended way of using the HTTP API from a build process, or the command line in general, and the endpoints are generally designed to be fairly easy to use in this way.

+It's a good idea (though not mandatory!) to specify `--fail` or `--fail-with-body` on the `curl` command line, so that it reports any non-success HTTP server status by exiting with a non-zero status.

+`--fail` discards any response body in the error case, and `--fail-with-body` processes it as normal despite the error.

 ## HTTP endpoints

 Names in capitals are argument placeholders.
 When listed as part of